revellan/archcrypt/README.md

-# archcrypt
+## archcrypt

-Alternative to archinstall, that uses luks encryption by default.
+# An alternative to archinstall, that encrypts the installation by default with luks.

+It is a follow up to [archcrypt_py](https://github.com/revellan/archcrypt_py) written in rust with major improvements.

 ## Installation:
 ```sh